-One of my favorite annual events in Hendricks County takes place over Labor Day weekend each year: North Salem Old Fashion Days.
+One of my favorite annual events in Hendricks County, Indiana, takes place over Labor Day Weekend each year: North Salem Old Fashion Days.
 I can't wait for Sept.
-2-4 to get here because Old Fashion Days always has so much to offer my entire family.
+1-3 to get here because Old Fashion Days always has so much to offer my entire family.
 I love the town of North Salem, and my favorite restaurant is there.

 Over the course of three days, tiny North Salem draws in thousands of visitors for its celebration of everything historic that makes the town so charming and interesting.
 You can't walk through the heart of North Salem without feeling the history jumping from its buildings.
 Old Fashion Days provides the perfect opportunity for your whole family to experience this fantastic town.